Should I Open a Roth IRA for My Kids?

 Historically, much of the United States hasn’t adopted personal finance into traditional education curriculums.
 So your child’s financial knowledge mostly comes through watching and learning from you.

 But this trend may be changing.
-In 2021, 25 states have introduced new legislation to broaden access to personal finance in schools.
-The pandemic, and its subsequent negative economic impacts, have likely raised awareness surrounding the urgency of this conversation.
+In 2021, 25 states introduced new legislation to broaden access to personal finance in schools, and in 2022 numerous bills were passed that focused on adding financial literacy education requirements for graduating high school.

 Financial literacy is a skill that guides your children through every stage of life – going to college, buying a house, their approach toward debt, and investing for their future.
 Study after study has demonstrated that teaching young kids about money equips them with the tools and confidence to make healthier long-term money choices.